writethedocs/www/docs/guide/tools/sphinx.rst

 the project, otherwise feel free to start a new file.

 .. warning:: If you make a new file, make sure it is included in a
-	     ``toctree`` directive in some file which is itself in a ``toctree`` directive.
-Otherwise, the new file will not appear in the table of contents.
+	     ``toctree`` directive in a file that is in the TOC.
+When you build the documentation, Sphinx will display a warning for each document that isn't in the TOC.

 reStructuredText
 ~~~~~~~~~~~~~~~~